 The beauty of the new vehicle, beyond just its looks, is that it retains the unique turning circle and manoeuvrability of its predecessor.
 This means it is incredibly agile and able to run across the streets of any city in the world.
 Although the vehicle looks bigger it is only marginally longer but the width is the same as its predecessor.

-We’re always listening to feedback we receive and looking for ways to continually improve TX to ensure it matches as closely as possible the needs of drivers and passengers; it’s for this reason the for hire light is an update we’re considering for future model years.
-At this stage no details have been confirmed.
-TfL, and many other local authorities around the country, have approved TX for licence with no objections, meaning this is the light design we’ll be continuing with for the foreseeable future.
+We made the roof light text bolder following feedback from drivers & licensing authorities about the prototype design.
+We’re always listening to feedback we receive and looking for ways to continually improve the vehicle to ensure it matches as closely as possible the needs of drivers and passengers.
+It’s for this reason the for hire light is an update we’re considering for future model years, but at this stage no details have been confirmed.
+As TfL, and many other local authorities around the country, have approved TX for licence with no objections, this is the light design we’ll be continuing with for the foreseeable future.
+As soon as more information is available, we'll be certain to share it with drivers immediately.

 TX is a completely new vehicle, not just in terms of technology, but also in terms of parts, dimensions, contours and design; that means all accessories (such as wind deflectors and floor mats) need to be specifically designed to fit the vehicle, and are not interchangeable with our previous vehicles of a similar type.
 We plan to release a comprehensive range of accessories for TX so drivers can tailor their vehicle to their lifestyle and working habits and we’ve had a number of very interesting and useful discussions with suppliers.
 As yet no details are confirmed, we’ll release more information as soon as it's available.